 - 1 cup fresh cranberries

 - Preheat oven to 375°F. Line twelve, 2 ½-inch muffin cups with paper liners; set aside.
-In a food processor bowl combine cassava flour, oats, baking powder, cinnamon, salt, and baking soda.
+In a food processor bowl combine cassava flour, oats, coconut flour, collagen, baking powder, cinnamon, salt, and baking soda.
 Cover; pulse on and off a few times to mix the dry ingredients.

 - Bake muffins for 14 to 16 minutes or until a toothpick inserted in centers of muffins comes out clean.
 Let muffins cool in the pan on a wire rack for about 2 minutes.
 Transfer muffins to a wire rack.
 Serve warm or cooled completely.